input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 ### Simulate all potential contract paths

 When creating a contract, you need to evaluate all possible paths, keeping track of the number of native tokens in the accounts at each step.
-The highest value of this number will determine the maximum required ada deposit.
+The highest value of this number will determine the minimum required ada deposit.
 This is the safe amount to use as the min ada deposit for that contract.

+Alternatively, Marlowe Runtime version `0.0.5` and higher will automatically calculate the required minimum ada that must be deposited at the contract's creation.

 ### Without sufficient minimum ada deposit, certain contract paths may be inaccessible

-It would be impossible to create a Marlowe contract that does not satisfy the min ada requirement because such a transaction would violate the ledger rules (eg, you can't create a Marlowe contract that has 0 total money in the accounts).
+It would be impossible to advance a Marlowe contract that does not satisfy the min ada requirement because such a transaction would violate the ledger rules (eg, you can't create a Marlowe contract that has 0 total money in the accounts).
 While it is possible to create a contract with an insufficient min ada deposit, you may never be able to execute certain paths of the contract.